brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval bool is_destructor(info r);
 ```

-[#]{.pnum} *Returns*: `true` if `r` represents a function that is a special member function, a constructor, a default constructor, a copy constructor, a move constructor, an assignment operator, a copy assignment operator, a move assignment operator, or a prospective destructor, respectively.
+[#]{.pnum} *Returns*: `true` if `r` represents a function that is a special member function ([special]), a constructor, a default constructor, a copy constructor, a move constructor, an assignment operator, a copy assignment operator, a move assignment operator, or a destructor, respectively.
 Otherwise, `false`.

 ```cpp
 consteval bool is_template(info r);